An EPA branded station wagon drives north along a congested Geelong Road, towards a large industrial estate.

 When the couple moved to Brooklyn, they were shocked by the environmental state of the area.

 “When we first came here, the conditions were disgusting, disgraceful really.
-We came from the country and had no idea about the problems that are here”, Jan Cole says.
+We came from the country and had no idea about the problems that are here”, Ms Cole says.

 Bill and Jan Cole believe that the issues concerning the Brooklyn Industrial precinct can’t be fixed overnight, but say that industries aren’t following the correct protocol directed by the EPA.

 “Industry workers that are coming in now must fulfill the current rules.
-Most of them do not and they should be prosecuted to the full extent of the law”, Bill Cole says.
+Most of them do not and they should be prosecuted to the full extent of the law”, Mr Cole says.

 “Industries shouldn’t be able to get away with their polluting practices.
 They should have to abide by the rules.
 To me it’s not on, it’s ridiculous”, Jan Cole says.